The Durand Cup is the oldest football tournament in India.

 As Mahindra and Mahindra, the team won the Durand Cup in 1998.
 The rebranded Mahindra United triumphed in 2001 and 2008 before disbanding in 2010.

-The Durand Cup winners list has 44 different winners, with Kolkata giants Mohun Bagan and East Bengal the teams with the most triumphs (16).
+The Durand Cup winners list has 44 different winners, with Kolkata giants Mohun Bagan (17) and East Bengal (16) are the the most successful teams in Durand Cup history.
 The teams, furthermore, have twice shared the trophy in the past (1960 and 1982).

 Mohun Bagan, for the record, are the only team in Durand Cup’s long history to lift the trophy for three seasons in a row, twice.
 (1963, 1964, 1965 and 1984, 1985, 1986).